GinFuyou/Timberborn-GinFuyou/LinuxBepInEx/README.md

 # Requirements to run mods
 Mod loading is achieved with using BepinEx - Unity modding framework.
-It's provided in on Timberborn official Mod.io hub [BepInExPack for Timberborn](https://mod.io/g/timberborn/m/bepinexpack)
+It's version pre-configured for Timberborn is provided on Timberborn official Mod.io hub [BepInExPack for Timberborn](https://mod.io/g/timberborn/m/bepinexpack)
 You'll need **doorstop libs** in your game directory and inject **winhttp.dll** as described below.

 Your game dir could look like this:
 ![Timberborn logo](https://raw.githubusercontent.com/GinFuyou/Timberborn-GinFuyou/main/LinuxBepInEx/illustrations/game_dir.png "Game dir")

+> Adding BepinEx can be done before or after following guide, but you need it to check if steps have worked for you

 > Injection of doorstop performed by Unity itself, it just needs to be besides the executable.

 *Original instruction is here*: https://github.com/BepInEx/BepInEx/issues/110

+## Does it work on Steam Deck?
+No one have confirmed that to me, but it should.
+Some steps have notes specifically for it carried over from other guides.

 ## Installing requirements